xKev1n/ic1-project/README.md

 After successfully cloning the repository (and running the mentioned script), the app will start itself automatically after rebooting.

-There are 4 hidden flags that you have to obtain in a time interval of 10 minutes for the program to end.
+There are 4 hidden flags that you have to obtain in a time interval of 20 minutes for the program to end.

 Player should not be provided source codes hence there are flags hardcoded in it.
 You can provide source codes with blank flag functions if you want.

-If you don't manage to get all flags, the program will <b>wipe out the boot directory</b>:bangbang:
+If you don't manage to obtain all flags, the program will <b>wipe out the boot directory</b>:bangbang:
+▶️You have to uncomment specific lines of code in gui source code and recompile it.
+Due to security reasons...

 ## Requirements
 - Linux virtual machine with x86_64 architecture